-So here are my top five tips for mums (and Snez) on how to stay healthy during pregnancy.
+Here are my top tips for mums (and Snez) on staying healthy during pregnancy

 Don’t Stop Moving